I’ve been using a copy of Windows 10 Home for over a year now and I haven’t paid to activate it.

 I run my copy of RadioDJ on it nearly everyday and for my needs it does what it should.

-You’re not supposed to be able to customise it much but there are ways around it if you know how.
+You’re not supposed to be able to customise Windows 10 but there are ways around it if you know how.

 We’ve told a few services to shut up (Even Cortana) and used a program called WinAero to sort various bits out and we’ve got it nailed down nicely.